-We want to understand if the candidate is not only a role fit, but if they’re a culture fit.
-As a social enterprise, we’re not for profit, for purpose, therefore if they aren’t actively passionate about a specific cause, then they will lack the motivation of our bottom line.
-You can have the strongest salesperson, or the most detail orientated operations manager, but if you don’t find the right culture fit, then we know that they won’t be interested in going the extra mile.
+We want to understand if the candidate is not only a role fit but if they’re a culture fit.
+As a social enterprise, we’re not for profit, but for a purpose; therefore, if they aren’t actively passionate about a specific cause, then they will lack the motivation of our bottom line.
+You can have the strongest salesperson or the most detail-orientated operations manager, but if you don’t find the right culture fit, then we know that they won’t be interested in going the extra mile.

 Lauren Ott, Chief Kits Officer: Kits for a Cause

 27. What is your dream job?

 I personally find that this question has the ability to show what their goals are and what is important to them.
 Asking this question also has the ability to see if their passions align with the company and the company’s future goals.

 If you were given a million dollars to start up a company, what would you do, who would you hire, and how would you make your company different from the competition?

 This question allows the interviewee to showcase their abilities for strategic thinking and pushes the interviewee to think on their toes.

 29. What fictional character are you, and why?

 What fictional character do you feel best represents you, and why?

 When new hires answer this question, they are demonstrating quick and analytical thinking, creativity, and the ability to have a little fun.
 Their answer also provides insight into how they see themselves and their personality.